Aliases for SH2D1B Gene

 GeneCards Summary for SH2D1B Gene

 SH2D1B (SH2 Domain Containing 1B) is a Protein Coding gene.
-Diseases associated with SH2D1B include superior mesenteric artery syndrome and ewing sarcoma.
-Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include protein binding, bridging.
+Diseases associated with SH2D1B include Benign Paroxysmal Positional Nystagmus and Dendritic Cell Deficiency.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
+Gene Ontology (GO) annotations related to this gene include protein binding, bridging.
 An important paralog of this gene is SH2D1A.